Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Synthetic Geological Fractures

 The separation between the two rough walls of a fracture defines the fracture's aperture field (Fig.~\ref{Fig1}c).
 For a horizontal fracture with upper and lower walls of respective topographies $x_{3,\mathrm{u}}$ and $x_{3,\mathrm{l}}$:

 where $\mathbf{x}=(x_1,x_2)^\top$ is the in-plane position vector, and $a_\mathrm{m}$ is the mechanical aperture, defined as the distance between the (parallel) mean planes of the opposing walls.
-Surface features of the two walls tend to match above a characteristic in-plane scale, the correlation length $L_\textrm{c}$ \citep{Brown1995,Meheust2003}.
-Hence, for wavelengths smaller than $L_\textrm{c}$ (i.e., $\kappa > 2\pi/L_\textrm{c}$), the self-affine wall topographies, which are uncorrelated with each other at these scales, provide the aperture field with the same self-affinity, so that its PSD exhibit the same characteristic power-law behavior \eqref{eq:PSD_kappa} \citep{Brown1995}.
-In contrast, at length scales larger than $L_\textrm{c}$ (i.e., $\kappa < 2\pi/L_\textrm{c}$), the PSD flattens.
+Surface features of the two walls tend to match above a characteristic in-plane scale, the correlation length $L_\mathrm{c}$ \citep{Brown1995,Meheust2003}.
+Hence, for wavelengths smaller than $L_\mathrm{c}$ (i.e., $\kappa > 2\pi/L_\mathrm{c}$), the self-affine wall topographies, which are uncorrelated with each other at these scales, provide the aperture field with the same self-affinity, so that its PSD exhibits the same characteristic power-law behavior \eqref{eq:PSD_kappa} \citep{Brown1995}.
+In contrast, at length scales larger than $L_\mathrm{c}$ (i.e., $\kappa < 2\pi/L_\mathrm{c}$), the PSD flattens.
 The fracture aperture is thus a spatially heterogeneous random field characterized by its mean aperture $\langle a \rangle$, standard deviation $\sigma_a$, characteristic length $L_\mathrm{c}$ controlling the scale range for self-affinity, fracture size $L$ setting the domain extent, and Hurst exponent $H$.

-We generate synthetic aperture fields with such prescribed statistical properties using fast Fourier transform-based algorithms \citep{Meheust2003, Lenci2022a}.
-For a given aperture field roughness amplitude $\sigma_a$, the fracture closure is changed by modifying the mechanical aperture $a_\mathrm{m}$.
-In regions where the resulting aperture field is negative , corresponding to wall–wall contact, the aperture is set to zero, resulting in a patchwork of interspersed with impermeable contact zones \citep{Brown1995,meheustJGR2001}.
-If no contact occurs, the mean aperture of the fracture coincides with its mechanical aperture, $\langle a \rangle=a_\mathrm{m}$, otherwise it is larger than the mechanical aperture.
-Representative realizations of heterogeneous aperture fields are shown in Fig.~\ref{Fig1}a for correlation ratios $L / L_\mathrm{c} = \{2, 16, 64\}$ and fracture closure $\sigma_a / \langle a \rangle = 0.8$.
-Note that the heterogeneity of the aperture field is jointly controled by the fracture closure ratio, $\sigma_a / \langle a\rangle$, and the correlation ratio, $L / L_\mathrm{c}$.
-The former controls the probability density function (PDF) of local apertures, while the correlation ratio controls spatial correlations in the aperture field.
+Synthetic aperture fields with prescribed statistical properties are generated using fast Fourier transform (FFT)–based spectral synthesis \citep{Meheust2003,Lenci2022a}.
+For a given roughness amplitude $\sigma_a$, the degree of fracture closure is controlled by adjusting the mean aperture $\langle a\rangle$.
+Where the resulting aperture becomes negative, corresponding to wall–wall contact, the aperture is set to zero, yielding a connected network of flow paths interspersed with impermeable contact zones \citep{Brown1995,meheustJGR2001}.
+If no contact occurs, the mean aperture coincides with the mechanical aperture, $\langle a\rangle = a_\mathrm{m}$; otherwise it exceeds it.
+Representative realizations are shown in Fig.~\ref{Fig1}a for correlation ratios $L/L_\mathrm{c}=\{2,16,64\}$ and fracture closure $\sigma_a/\langle a\rangle=0.8$.